Esaxerenone

-Esaxerenone (INN) (brand name Minnebro; developmental code names CS-3150, XL-550) is a nonsteroidal antimineralocorticoid which was discovered by Exelixis and developed by Daiichi Sankyo Company and is approved in Japan for the treatment of hypertension.
+Esaxerenone (INN; brand name Minnebro; developmental codesCS-3150 and XL-550) is a nonsteroidal antimineralocorticoid which was discovered by Exelixis and developed by Daiichi Sankyo Company.
+It is approved in Japan for the treatment of hypertension.
 It acts as a highly selective silent antagonist of the mineralocorticoid receptor (MR), the receptor for aldosterone, with greater than 1,000-fold selectivity for this receptor over other steroid hormone receptors, and 4-fold and 76-fold higher affinity for the MR relative to the existing antimineralocorticoids spironolactone and eplerenone.

-Daiichi Sankyo Company, Limited on January 8, 2019 announced the receipt of marketing approval in Japan for MINNEBROTM Tablets 1.25 mg, 2.5 mg and 5 mg (generic name: esaxerenone) for the treatment of hypertension.
+Daiichi Sankyo Company on January 8, 2019 announced the receipt of marketing approval in Japan for Minnebro tablets (1.25 mg, 2.5 mg, and 5 mg) for the treatment of hypertension.
 As of January 2019, esaxerenone is in phase III clinical trials for diabetic nephropathies.